microsoft/artifacts-credprovider/README.md

                       Error
-RedactPassword (-R)   Prevents writing the password to standard output (for troubleshooting purposes) Help (-?, -h)         Prints this help message CanShowDialog (-C)    If true, user can be prompted with credentials through UI, if false, device flow must be used OutputFormat (-F)     In standalone mode, format the results for human readability or as JSON.
-If JSON is selected, then logging (which may include Device Code instructions) will be logged to standard error instead of standard output.
+RedactPassword (-R)   Prevents writing the password to standard output (for troubleshooting purposes) Help (-?, -h)         Prints this help message CanShowDialog (-C)    If true, user can be prompted with credentials through UI, if false, device flow must be used [Default='True']
+OutputFormat (-F)     In standalone mode, format the results for human readability or as JSON.
+If JSON is selected, then logging (which may include Device
+                      Code instructions) will be logged to standard error instead of standard output.
                       HumanReadable
                       Json